skacem/skacem.github.io/_posts/2022-01-06-From-Customer-Segments-to-Scoring-Models.md

 1. A first model to calculate the probability of purchase
 2. A second model to predict the amount spent

+For simplicity sake, we will use linear regression in both models.
+As it is one of the simplest supervised learning algorithms.
 Finally, we will combine the two models into one large scoring model.